jdpieck/oasis-align/README.md

   item2,                // content
 )

-// OR IF YOU ARE ALIGNING IMAGES //
+// IF YOU ARE ALIGNING IMAGES OR OTHER FIXED-ASPECT RATIO CONTENT

 #oasis-align-images(
   swap: false,          // boolean
-  vertical: false,      // boolean item1,                // content
-  item2,                // content
+  vertical: false,      // boolean item1,                // fixed-aspect ratio content content item2,                // fixed-aspect ratio content content
 )
 ```

-> [!IMPORTANT]
-> To change the size of the grid gutter in both functions, use `#set grid(column-gutter: length)`.
-This is necessary to allow for fixed rules that aren't possible with user-defined functions.
+*IMPORTANT: To change the size of the grid gutter in both functions, use `#set grid(column-gutter: length)`.
+This is necessary to allow for fixed rules that aren't possible with user-defined functions.*

 ### `swap` (boolean)
 Swap the positions of `item1` and `item2` on the grid.
 You can achieve an identical output by manually switching the content of `item1` and `item2`.
 Note that input parameters such as `forced-frac` and `int-frac` consider the content before it has been swapped.